Clinical Excellence - Safe Care Programme

 A key aim of the safe care programme is the active development of a safety culture within Starship Child Health.
 Our culture of patient safety focuses on prevention.
 That’s why we see patient safety events as opportunities to learn.

-We want to encourage and support each other to report events including “near misses” and “great catches” without fear of punishment.
-Reporting patient safety events is through the Datix Patient Safety Management System
+We want to encourage and support each other to report events including “near misses” and “great catches” without fear of blame or punishment.
+Reporting patient safety events is through the Datix Patient Safety Management System.

-• Medications or clinical processes that could lead to patient harm
+• Medications, clinical processes or organisational systems that could lead to patient harm

 • Faulty, unavailable or incorrect use of equipment or supplies